Jeff Heerema

 Jeffrey Heerema (/hᵻˈriːmə/; born January 17, 1980) is a Canadian former professional ice hockey winger.
 He last played for the Nottingham Panthers of the EIHL.
 He was drafted in the first round, 11th overall, by the Carolina Hurricanes in the 1998 NHL Entry Draft.
 Prior to signing for the Nottingham club he most recently played for KHL Medveščak Zagreb in Croatia.

 Playing career

 After playing three full seasons in the Ontario Hockey League with the Sarnia Sting, Heerema made his professional debut with the Cincinnati Cyclones of the International Hockey League in the 2000–01 season.
 He made his National Hockey League debut in the 2002–03 season with the Hurricanes, appearing in ten games and scoring three goals.
-He moved on to the St. Louis Blues for the 2003–04 season after being claimed off of waivers, and appeared in 22 games, scoring one goal.
+He moved on to the St. Louis Blues for the 2003–04 season after being claimed in the NHL Waiver Draft, and appeared in 22 games, scoring one goal.